klajdicaushi/LaJournal/README.md

 # LaJournal
-Simple app to keep journal entries with useful other features, like labelling paragraphs etc.
+Simple app to keep journal entries with useful other features, like labelling paragraphs, content search etc.

 ## Local setup
 You can host this app on your local computer.